 - Most important – Tastes BETTER than any gluten-free roll recipe out there.
 Seriously.

-- Gluten-free flour – Using a good gluten free flour makes or breaks the quality of GF baked goods.
-Cup4Cup gluten-free flour is what I recommend in my gluten-free cookbook and use for all my baking.
-For more info and alternatives see, the Recommended Gluten-Free Flour section.
+- Gluten-free flour – Using a good gluten free flour makes or breaks the quality of dinner rolls.
+Cup4Cup gluten-free flour is what I recommend in my GF cookbook and for for all my baking.

-- Potato Starch (not flour) – Secret ingredient to make gluten-free rolls soft and fluffy, just like these gluten-free hot dog buns.
+- Potato Starch (not flour) – Secret ingredient to making rolls soft and fluffy.
 Instead of relying on additional flour to structure the dough, I substituted another gluten-free starch.
 Use for best results, but tapioca starch or additional GF flour may be substituted.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- As the oven is preheating, make the roux.
+Even though the word sounds fancy, it’s easy to make.
 Combine 2 tablespoons flour with milk and water in a small saucepan.
 Whisk constantly over medium heat, until a trail separation appears at the bottom of the pan.
-Remove from heat and turn oven off.
+That’s it.
+It takes a minute of your life.

-- Add the warm milk, egg, melted butter, and roux.
-Combine on low speed until well blended.
-Increase to high speed and beat for 5 minutes, stopping to scrape down the bowl once or twice.
+Now we just dump everything in and mix.
+First, add the dry ingredients to the bowl.
+Use a paddle attachment to combine.
+Follow up with the wet ingredients – the slightly cooled roux, warm milk, egg, and melted butter.
+Mix on low speed to combine, then increase speed and beat for 5 minutes, stopping to scrape down the bowl once or twice.
 The dough will be stiff, but still sticky.

-When making soft, gluten-free rolls, there is a balance between adding enough gluten-free flour blend to make the dough elastic and easy to shape, yet still a yield fluffy, airy texture.
+When making gluten-free rolls, there is a balance between adding enough GF flour blend to make the dough elastic and easy to shape, yet still a yield fluffy, airy texture.

 As to not toughen crumb, I add less flour than other gluten free dinner rolls recipe and rely on nonstick cooking spray and a measuring cup to shape the buns.
-This is similar to the technique used in gluten-free hamburger buns.
+This is similar to the technique used in some of my most popular recipes, like gluten-free hamburger buns and these soft gluten-free slider buns.

 Spray a measuring cup liberally with cooking spray, along with your hands.
 Scoop out a little less than 1/4 cup, which yields about a 2 ounce dough portion.
 Dump the dough into greased hands and roll into a smooth ball.